Plano Emergency Dentistry: Help Right When You Need It

 When you arrive at your 75024 dentist, Dr. Antoon will be able to determine whether or not the tooth can be saved.

 Other common emergencies are a broken tooth and a toothache.
 Both of these warrant immediate attention.
-A broken tooth may cause damage to a tooth’s interior where nerve, lymph and blood tissue are housed.
-A serious toothache may similarly indicate that this space has been damaged by infection.
+A broken tooth may cause damage to a tooth’s interior where sensitive nerve, lymph, and blood tissue are housed.
+A serious toothache may similarly indicate that these tissues have been damaged by infection.
 In either case, root canal therapy may be necessary.

-Please call us if you have an emergency or to schedule your appointment for any of our dental services.
+Call us if you have an emergency or to schedule an appointment for any of our dental services.
 We regularly see Plano patients including busy professionals who work on Preston Road, Coit Road, Spring Creek Parkway, and in the Shops at Legacy.